-to a tactical advantage to create "a family legend that can contribute to child alienation [and] estrangement."
-"In these cases, there is a mix of realistic and unrealistic fear, anger and avoidance that needs to be distinguished."
-"Sometimes, earlier disciplinary interactions involving angry or confrontative (but not abusive) behaviors by the rejected parent are repackaged as confirmation of violence toward the child."
-59
+A parent might also constantly evoke and remind the child of a relatively insignificant early traumatic incident.53 Though the incident may have occurred, it would otherwise likely have been forgotten or not have a strong impact on the child.54 By constantly evoking and emphasizing the incident, the parent imbues it with greater significance and uses it to a tactical advantage to create "a family legend that can contribute to child alienation [and] estrangement."55 "In these cases, there is a mix of realistic and unrealistic fear, anger and avoidance that needs to be distinguished."56 "Sometimes, earlier disciplinary interactions involving angry or confrontative (but not abusive) behaviors by the rejected parent are repackaged as confirmation of violence toward the child."57

-An alienating parent might become "emotionally abandoning, rejecting, or even vengeful" to a child who expresses his or "her own individual needs" (who "individuates") or who expresses a desire "to move toward the other parent."
+An alienating parent might become "emotionally abandoning, rejecting, or even vengeful" to a child who expresses his or "her own individual needs" (who "individuates") or who expresses a desire "to move toward the other parent."58

 When 5-year-old Sally expressed a wish to call her father on the phone and tell him how she learned to jump rope that day, her mother withdrew into sullen anger.
-Inexplicably to Sally, her mother was "too tired" to read her [the] usual bedtime story that evening.61
+Inexplicably to Sally, her mother was "too tired" to read her [the] usual bedtime story that evening.59

-After a while, however, the child figures out that contact with the target parent produces this reaction with the custodial parent.62 Doctors Johnston and Roseby point out that in such cases, because "the punishing message is typically unspoken [it] is . . . impossible to be spoken about, which makes it even more pernicious" and difficult to detect.63 discussions will be met with anger and negativity or apathy.
+After a while, however, the child figures out that contact with the target parent produces this reaction with the custodial parent.60 Doctors Johnston and Roseby point out that in such cases, because "the punishing message is typically unspoken [it] is . . . impossible to be spoken about, which makes it even more pernicious" and difficult to detect.61

+Sometimes, when a child shares stories of happy times with the other parent, the discussions will be met with anger and negativity or apathy.
 Although initially the reaction is confusing, a child soon absorbs the message: "I don't like it when I hear that you love your mother, or enjoy your time with her.
 I don't like you for loving her."